codesbiome/electron-react-webpack-typescript-2024/README.md

 Introducing the [ElectroVite](https://github.com/guasam/electrovite-react) project with a brief description below.

 > A prebuilt project for creating desktop apps using Electron, React, ViteJS with blazing fast hot-reload, easy to use custom import aliases & executable builds for distribution.
-This can be a really good alternative for this project, as it comes with ViteJS bundler which provides blazing fast hot reloads & solid performance boosts for app building process.